arcadiapage/arcadiapage.github.io/_drafts/how-to-tell-if-a-weekly-planner-is-for-you.md

 For months now, the calendar in my planner has been in the classic Bullet Journal style.
 I would list the days of the month down the left side of the page.
 Then next to the dates, I would write the events of the month.

 However, despite having this monthly calendar and a weekly to-do list, something felt off.
-I couldn't get a clear picture of what was happing during the week.
+I couldn't get a clear picture of what was happening during the week.
 And when sudden changes happened, I struggled to move things around.

 So I decided to scrap the monthly calendar and weekly to-do list.
 Now I have a weekly calendar that effectively does both.